Best daily deals

 The headphones are made entirely of stiff plastic, though the matte finish feels good in the hand.

-The Beats Studio3 Wireless is made of soft, matte plastic, which is really smooth to the touch.
+The Beats Studio3 Wireless are made of soft, matte plastic, which is smooth.
 They’re not as much of a fingerprint magnet as you might suspect, and the plush ear cups are nice.
-I can wear these for hours at a time before my ears begin to hurt, though the leatherette gets hot after a few hours.
+I can wear these for hours before my ears begin to hurt, though the leatherette gets hot after a few hours.
 The same can’t be said of the headband: it’s made of a hard, grippy plastic that tugs on my hair.

 You can quickly compact the headphones for travel, and the headband is adjustable.
-The Studio3 Wireless feels stiff and you can feel the headphones stain against minor torsion.
-Luckily, they do come with a hardshell carrying case that I would recommend using if you decide to pick these up.
+The Studio3 Wireless feels stiff, and you can feel the headphones stain against minor torsion.
+Luckily, they come with a hardshell carrying case that I recommend using if you decide to pick them up.

 The Class 1 Bluetooth shows in the Studio3 Wireless headphones with a strong connection.